 IMS, created in 1966, is literally the granddaddy of all transaction management and database systems.
 It is made up of a hierarchical database and an online transaction processing system.
 IMS works with traditional mainframe languages like COBOL, Assembler, and PL/I. According to IBM, IMS processes more than 50 billion transactions per day.
 So why rock the boat?

-The IMS data model is based on the premise that data can be modeled using a nested hierarchical structure, similar to how species are related in the life sciences.
-Unfortunately, organizational data does not follow pure hierarchical relationships.
+The IMS data model is based on the premise that data can be modelled using a nested hierarchical structure, similar to how species are related in the life sciences.
+Unfortunately, organisational data does not follow pure hierarchical relationships.
 Although simple and powerful, the limitation of hierarchies (each data node has only one parent) has allowed IMS and other hierarchical systems to be surpassed by more versatile technologies like IBM's Db2.
 When we work with customers evaluating the transition from IMS to relational Db2, the top business drivers for change are:

 - Better Data Management: Time-to-reporting is faster and deeper data analysis can be performed.